monikastrah/431-2020/labs/README.md

 - In mid-December, Dr. Love will then open [the form](http://bit.ly/431-2020-lab-regrade-requests).
 If you have requested additional points that could change your course grade, he'll review your request.
 If not, then he won't.
 - Visit [Section 12.3.3 of the Syllabus](https://thomaselove.github.io/431-2020-syllabus/deliverables-assignments.html#labs) for more details on this policy.

-The [Course Calendar](https://thomaselove.github.io/431/calendar.html) also provides a link to the Lab Regrade Request Form on its deadline.
+The [Course Calendar](https://thomaselove.github.io/431/calendar.html) also provides a link to the Lab Regrade Request Form and its associated deadline (2020-12-10 at noon).